kseniiachigai/Project/README.md

 ## Installing

 ## Usage
-To start using the bot it is needed to simply to send "/start"
+1. To start using the bot it is needed to simply to send "/start";
-1. Send "/start"
+2. Then, enter the academic group in Russian (e. g. "БЦИ211");
-2.
+3. eventually, the timetable will be sent, where every new message represents the separate weekday with lectures and seminars.
 ## Link to the bot
 https://t.me/RUZZ_BBot